alex-precosky/IoT_HomeSensor_Dashboard/README.md

 ```
 mysql -u [uname] -p[pass] -h[host] [db_to_restore] < schema.sql
 ```

+Fake data for the past 24 hours can be inserted using the test script populate_test_db.py

 The connection info must be set in a file ```config.ini``` to be placed in directory FridgeAPI, formatted like: